 Any standard upholstery glue is acceptable, but LizardSkin must be completely cured prior to application.

 Can I use this on my headers or exhaust?

-LizardSkin Ceramic Insulation is suitable for sustained temperatures of 350˚F and for brief spikes in temperatures up to 500˚F If the product encounters temperatures greater than 500˚F, then it may become brittle and lose adhesion, causing it to fall off the surface to which it was applied.
+LizardSkin Ceramic Insulation is suitable for sustained temperatures of 350˚F. If the product encounters temperatures greater than 350˚F, then it may become brittle and lose adhesion, causing it to fall off the surface to which it was applied.